imayden/Resumizer/gitBranchManagement.md

-# Git and VSCode Comprehensive Tutorial
+# Git Branch Management Tutorial

 This tutorial provides a step-by-step guide on using Git with VSCode for branch management, making changes, and handling common issues like untracked files.